pydantic/pydantic/docs/usage/errors.md

 ## Import error {#import-error}

-This error is raised when you try to import an object that was available in V1 but has been removed in V2.
+This error is raised when you try to import an object that was available in Pydantic V1, but has been removed in Pydantic V2.

-## create_model field definitions {#create-model-field-definitions}
+## `create_model` field definitions {#create-model-field-definitions}

-This error is raised when you provide invalid field definitions input in `create_model`.
+This error is raised when you provide field definitions input in `create_model` that is not valid.

 ```py
 from pydantic import PydanticUserError, create_model